Methodology

 Complete reproducibility chain

 Every prediction is stored alongside its complete computational provenance.
-This enables any prediction to be independently verified, reproduced, or challenged — a critical requirement for decision support in high-stakes environments.
+This enables any prediction to be independently verified, reproduced, or challenged — a critical requirement for decision superiority and accountability in high-stakes operational environments.

 - Input snapshot hash (SHA-256) — cryptographic fingerprint of all input data at prediction time

-- Feature vector — full 18-dimensional vector stored as JSON for exact reproducibility
+- Feature vector — full 18-dimensional feature vector stored as JSON for exact reproducibility

 - Model version — parameter set ID linking to exact weights, thresholds, and calibration map